beejjorgensen/bgnet0/src/bgnet0_part_0400_layermodel.md

    computer whose IP address is 198.51.100.2, so we'll use the IP protocol to do that."

-   And it takes the entire TCP-HTTP data and wraps it up an an IP header.
+   And it takes the entire TCP-HTTP data and wraps it up in an IP header.
 So now we have data that looks like this: IP-TCP-HTTP.

 4. After that, the OS takes a look at its routing table and decides